sidhee-hande/tiny-graphrag/README.md

 easily understandable, hackable and forkable and not dependent on any framework.

-Notably we do not use OpenAI or any commercial LLM providers and can be run locally.
+Notably it does not use OpenAI or any commercial LLM providers and can be run locally.

 | Component         | Implementation                                    |